vee1e/sem_iv_fpga_lab/mini_proj/abstract.md

 geometry: margin=3cm
 ...

-# DES Encryption and Decryption in FPGA Using Verilog

 ## 1. INTRODUCTION

 ### a.
 Background Information

 The Data Encryption Standard (DES) is a symmetric-key algorithm for the encryption of digital data, originally developed in the early 1970s by IBM and later adopted as a federal standard by the U.S. National Institute of Standards and Technology (NIST) under **FIPS PUB 46-3**.
-DES operates on 64-bit blocks of plaintext using a 56-bit key and involves 16 rounds of permutation and substitution operations.
+DES operates on 64-bit blocks of plaintext using a 64-bit key and involves 16 rounds of permutation and substitution operations.
+For brevity's sake, our implementation works on a single 64-bit block of data.

 ### b.
 Objectives and Scope
 This project aims to implement the DES encryption and decryption process on an FPGA using Verilog.
 The main objectives are: